 Removing a discount is not as simple as adding the discounted amount back in if the logic for applying the discount applies it on the new number.
-If a post-discount operation can be performed then the math is much easier (add x * discount
+If a post-discount operation can be performed then the math is much easier (add x * discount to the discounted price.

 A discount applied to the original number is slightly tricker.
-For the math below, discount
+For the math below, discount is a percentage and cost will be a dollar figure.

 discount = 10%